fluid-music/fluid-music/docs/getting-started.md

 ...
 ```

 Note that `--list-io` output will look different depending on your OS version and connected audio hardware.

+`cybr` will try to guess which device you want to use for playback.
+You can use the `--device-out` argument to choose a device explicitly.
 I want `cybr` to play audio from the headphone jack on my MacBook laptop, so I'll run the server like this:

 ```bash
 cybr --device-out="External Headphones" -f